zumbiepig/sh1mmer-1/README.md

 ### Building A Legacy Shim

-The raw shim files for boards such as `hana` or `coral` were built before graphics support was added into the tty.
+The factory shims for boards such as `hana` or `coral` were built before graphics support was added into the tty.
 This makes it impossible for the Beautiful World GUI to work and thus a legacy CLI-only shim must be built.

 Type out all of these commands in the terminal.
-You need to be on Linux and have the following packages installed: `gdisk`, `e2fsprogs`.

 ```
 git clone https://github.com/MercuryWorkshop/sh1mmer
 cd sh1mmer/wax
-sudo bash wax_legacy.sh -i path/to/the/shim/you/downloaded.bin
+sudo bash wax.sh -i path/to/the/shim/you/downloaded.bin -p legacy
 ```

 > [!NOTE]
-> Building a legacy shim will work on **ALL BOARDS.** The legacy version of wax now also supports nano (shrunken) shims!
+> Building a legacy shim will work on **ALL BOARDS.** Legacy shims are easier to update and are
-> After the file has been converted into a legacy shim the size can be up to 90% smaller than the original shim.
+> recommended for advanced users and developers.

 When this finishes, the bin file in the path you provided will have been converted into a **SH1MMER** image.
 *Note that this is a destructive operation, you will need to redownload a fresh shim to try again if it fails.*